 How to Draw on PDF for Mac

-Being able to draw on a PDF on Mac is a huge benefit that not all PDF editors provide, and a great annotation tool.
+Being able to draw on PDF Mac is a huge benefit that not all PDF editors provide.
 Most PDF tools will allow you to add basic shapes like stars, rectangles, and arrows.
-But tools like PDFelement makes drawing on PDF an even easier task.
-Though the Preview app is Mac's default image and PDF viewer, you might want to use a more advanced PDF editing tool.
-In this article we'll outline how to draw on a PDF on Mac using PDFelement.
+But tools like Wondershare PDFelement - PDF Editor makes drawing on PDF an even easier task.
+Though the Preview app is Mac's default image and PDF viewer, you might want to use a more professional PDF editing and annotating tool.
+In this article, we'll outline how to draw on PDF Mac using PDFelement.

-Want to know how simple and easy it is to draw on a PDF on Mac using PDFelement?
+Want to know how simple and easy it is to draw on PDF Mac (macOS 11 included) using PDFelement?
 Follow this step-by-step tutorial.

 Open the PDF file you want to draw on, and go to the "Markup" tab on the left column.
 Select "Shapes" and then select the shape you want to use.
-You'll notice different shapes on the left side panel.
+You'll notice different shapes as the top menu shows.

 Step 2: Select Position

 Now that you know the shape you want to use, select the area and position for drawing that shape in your document.
 Click on the area where you want to add the shape, and then drag the mouse to draw the shape or line.

 Step 3: Draw on PDF on Mac